MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 Please bring a laptop with internet connectivity.

+1. Git clone or download this site to get all of the resources
+  * To git clone, on the command line (must have git installed - see below) `git clone https://github.com/Azure/bot-education.git` or just download as a zip file.
 1. **Node.js** with **npm** installed locally - get the latest at:
   * https://nodejs.org/en/download/
 4. **Visual Studio Code** \[recommended\] or equivalent code editing and debugging environment with IntelliSense.